large-scale-gxe-methods/METAGEM/README.md

 # METAGEM

-METAGEM (Meta-analysis of GEM interaction results) is a software program for meta-analysis of large-scale gene-environment testing results, including multi-exposure interaction, joint, and marginal tests.
+METAGEM (META-analysis of GEM summary statistics) is a software program for meta-analysis of large-scale gene-environment testing results, including multi-exposure interaction, joint, and marginal tests.
 It uses results directly from [GEM](https://github.com/large-scale-gxe-methods/GEM) output.

 Current version: 1.0